 There’s also the Customer Service by Amazon (CSBA) offer for self-fulfilled orders.

-Whichever of these you opt for, you’ll end up paying a great deal of money to Amazon, its partners, and your couriers every month.
-Everyone selling on Amazon, however experienced, pays most or all of the fees below:
+Whichever of these you opt for, you’ll end up paying a great deal of money to Amazon and its partners every month.

 - Selling on Amazon fees (referral and closing fees).